jayanthreddy687/Anphar--1-/README.md

 # Anphar--1-
-A website for dogs :D
+A website for a Pharma company

-check this [link](https://yasararafathali.github.io/Tindog/) for the page
+check this [link](https://jayanthreddy687.github.io/Anphar--1-/) for the page